 If you suffer from dry eye, you are not alone.
-Dealing with any kind of eye discomfort can cause you to be less productive at work.
+Dealing with any kind of eye discomfort can cause you to be less productive at work or school.
 It can decrease the amount of time you spend outside or in natural sunlight affecting your quality of life.
 It can also cause physical pain that can be unbearable, sometimes leading you to change where you live or your profession.

 Luckily, there are advanced medical treatments that can provide relief from your physical symptoms of dry eye.
 When you first notice dry eye, you might begin with over-the-counter eye drops.
 If your dry eye has progressed further, you probably know that eye drops are not enough to deal with the pain.
 Going to the eye doctor is your next step.
 Your doctor can provide you with a comprehensive eye exam that evaluates your level of dry eye.

-When is Lipiflow Used –
+When is Lipiflow Used?

 If you do not qualify for LipiFlow, or if LipiFlow has not worked for you, you may be guided in the direction of IPL.
 IPL is a more intense procedure that leads to more side effects.
 It requires more treatments for it to work.
 The up side is that once IPL is in maintenance mode, you often do not need additional daily eye drops to keep the eyes moist.
 Since IPL attacks the inflammation around the eye, it reduces inflamed veins and allows your eyes to function without pain.

-If you are a good candidate for LipiFlow or IPL, it would be wise to talk with friends or family who has had the procedure.
-This will help answer any questions that you may have that are beyond what eye doctor can convey.
+If you are a good candidate for LipiFlow or IPL, it would be wise to talk with friends or family who have had the procedure.
+This will help answer any questions that you may have that are beyond what your eye doctor can convey.
 Friends and family can also help recommend a qualified surgeon and walk you through the recovery process.
 They can even give you a good estimate of what you will have to pay for each procedure.